akkireddyrajesh/jNode/mysql.md

 1. Identifying Encrypted Tablespaces

-	(i) When the ENCRYPTION option is specified in a CREATE TABLE or ALTER TABLE statement, it is recorded in the CREATE_OPTIONS column of INFORMATION_SCHEMA.TABLES.
+	1 When the ENCRYPTION option is specified in a CREATE TABLE or ALTER TABLE statement, it is recorded in the CREATE_OPTIONS column of INFORMATION_SCHEMA.TABLES.

 	```mysql